kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-3.md

 # How do we create a single page?

-## Link to individual posts is broken
+## Fix broken links
 What good is a blog if you can't click on one of the posts to read more about that individual post?

 The reason this is not working once again has to do with the WordPress Hierarchy.
-Single posts page will only be see if you create a `single.php` template.
+Single posts page will be see if you create a `single.php` template.

 **note** If you don't create the correct template, WordPress will always use the `index.php` layout as the case of last resort. `index.php` is overriding `single.php` because `single.php` does not exist yet.